-This is a simple exercise that can be performed almost anywhere at any time, such as at work, at home, while in the car, or while on a walk around the neighborhood.
+This is a simple exercise that can be performed almost anywhere, such as at work, at home, while in the car or walking around the neighbourhood.
 This exercise is performed by allowing the tongue to rest gently on the roof of the mouth immediately behind the upper front teeth and then slowly relaxing the jaw muscles and letting the lower jaw drop.
-This can be repeated many times throughout the course of the day and is particularly effective for those who clench their jaws as a result of stress or anxiety.
+This can be repeated many times throughout the day and is particularly effective for those who clench their jaws due to stress or anxiety.

 Sitting Knee Squeezes

 This exercise is designed to help those whose TMJ pain is caused by poor posture.
 The person sits on a chair with knees and hips at 90-degree angles with a pillow placed between the knees and the hands clasped behind the back.
 The patient then squeezes the shoulder blades together and squeeze the pillow between the knees a minimum of 60 times per session while making sure to breathe deeply and keeping stomach muscles relaxed.
 This TMJ exercise should be performed once per day, and patients can optimize results by being mindful of posture at all times.